The Sword of Shannara

 The Sword of Shannara is a 1977 epic fantasy novel by American writer Terry Brooks.
 It is the first book in a titular trilogy.

 The novel interweaves two major plots into a fictional world called The Four Lands.
 One follows the protagonist Shea Ohmsford on his quest to gain the Sword of Shannara and use it to confront the Warlock Lord (the antagonist).
 The other plot shadows Prince Balinor Buckhannah's attempt to oust his insane brother Palance from the throne of Callahorn while the country and its capital (Tyrsis) come under attack from overwhelming armies of the Warlock Lord.
 The novel contains themes of mundane heroism and nuclear holocaust throughout.

 Brooks wrote The Sword of Shannara over seven years, during which time he also attended law school.
-Ballantine Books published the novel and used it to launch the company's new subsidiary Del Rey Books.
-The Sword of Shannaras success significantly boosted the commercial prospects of the fantasy literary genre.
+Ballantine Books published the novel and used it to launch the company's new subsidiary, Del Rey Books.
+The success of The Sword of Shannara significantly boosted the commercial prospects of the fantasy literary genre.
 Critics derided the novel for being derivative of J. R. R. Tolkien's The Lord of the Rings.
 Some accused Brooks of lifting the entire plot and many of his characters directly from Tolkien's work; others praised its execution despite the lack of originality.